atothek1/simple-system-github-explorer/README.md

 - usage of hooks
 - seperation of concerns for data fetching, transforming, caching integration and presentation

+# Notes:

+As the public usage of the github rest api is ratelimited i have not implemented a sophisticated Error handling.
+A simple error handling within the fetch logic will expose the rendering of a generic error message component without any further details.

+I a professional project error handling and tracing a crucial task and needs to be handled properly.
+With trace ids, error reporting and error communication.

 # UI Slice Down